Dimiao

 Dimiao, officially the Municipality of Dimiao (Munisipalidad sa Dimiao; Bayan ng Dimiao), is a municipality in the province of Bohol, Philippines.
 According to the 2024 census, it has a population of 14,894 people.

-The municipality of Dimiao, including its church and municipal hall, lies alongside the C.P.G. circumferential road on the southern coast of the island, 38 km east of Tagbilaran.
+Dimiao lies alongside the C.P.G. circumferential road on the southern coast of the island, 38 km east of Tagbilaran.

 History

 When the parish was founded is uncertain, although baptism records dates back to the year 1750.
-It is one of the older municipalities of Bohol, with a population of 8,820 in 1897.
+It is one of the older municipalities of Bohol, the 1818 census recorded 2,916 native families and only 1 Spanish-Filipino family, The population was then 8,820 in 1897.
 This town used to cover a large area that included the municipalities of Valencia and Lila.
 In 1867, Valencia was separated from Dimiao because of increased population, and Lila was made an independent municipality on 1 January 1915.

 Geography

 Barangays

 Dimiao is politically subdivided into 35 barangays.
 Each barangay consists of puroks and some have sitios.